zhaojzn/economyBot/README.md

+#economyBot
-# economyBot linked created with discord.js integrated with mysql
+economyBot linked created with discord.js integrated with mysql